Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-jca/README.md

     custom:         # The file location where you store the custom certificate
 ```

+### Key-Less certificates
+You can set the private key as non-exportable to ensure the security of the key.

+Note if you want to use a key less certificate, you must add `sign` permissions to the principal.

 ## Troubleshooting
 ### General
 Azure Key Vault JCA clients raise exceptions.
 For example, if you try to check a client's identity with a certificate chain that does not include a trusted certificate, a `CertificateException` will be thrown.
 In the following snippet, the error is handled gracefully by catching the exception and displaying additional information about the error.